 Even PewDiePie, YouTube’s largest star, has fallen victim to this mistake.
 Originally rising to fame for playing horror games, he changed the content of his videos and began to lose subscribers as a result!

 Often, YouTube videos will go in and out of season.
 This could occur because certain topics are more popular during certain seasons or holidays, or simply because as content gets older, it tends to get buried under the ever-increasing amount of YouTube videos being posted.

 If this is the reason your YouTube earnings are going down, simply tweak your content strategy.
-Make sure to produce content that is relevant during each season and don’t expect it to continue garnering views after that season has passed.
+Make sure to produce content that is relevant during each season without expecting it to continue gathering views after that season has passed.
 Producing new content is key.